University-of-Toronto-Schools/elevens-2023-assignment-template/README.md

 ### Exploration:
 We now consider the shuffling of a deck, that is, the permutation of its cards into a random-looking sequence.
 A requirement of the shuffling procedure is that any particular permutation has just as much chance of occurring as any other.
 We will be using the `Math.random()` method to generate random numbers to produce these permutations.
 Several ideas for designing a shuffling method come to mind.
 We will consider two:
 #### Perfect (Faro) Shuffle
 Card players often shuffle by splitting the deck in half and then interleaving the two half-decks.
-(See [Faro Shuffle](https://en.wikipedia.org/wiki/Faro_shuffle) ).
+(See [Faro Shuffle][def]).

 This procedure is called a perfect (or faro) shuffle if the interleaving alternates between the two half-decks.
 Unfortunately, the perfect shuffle comes nowhere near generating all possible deck permutations.
 In fact, eight shuffles of a 52-card deck return the deck to its original state!
 Consider the following “perfect shuffle” algorithm that starts with an array named cards that contains 52 cards and creates an array named shuffled.